-History, constitutions and policy The estimates in Table 2 show that the form of democracy is systematically correlated with structural policies (and, indirectly with economic performance).
-They thus provide a counterexample to the arguments in Glaeser et al (2004) that it is hard to find any measures of societal institutions, in the forms of tangible rules and procedures, that are associated with current measures of growth-promoting policies.
-The estimates also suggest that earlier failures to find robust effects of political regimes on economic development (see e.g., Przeworski and Limongi, 1993 for an overview) may have considered too crude measures, namely democracy vs. non-democracy.
+History, constitutions and policy At a minimum, the estimates in Table 2 show that the form of democracy is systematically correlated with structural policies (and, indirectly with economic performance).
+They thus provide a clear counterexample to the argument in Glaeser et al (2004) that it is hard to find any measures of societal institutions, in the forms of tangible rules and procedures, associated with current measures of growth-promoting policies.
+The estimates also suggest that earlier failures to find robust effects of political regimes on economic development (see e.g., Przeworski and Limongi, 1993 for an overview) may have considered too crude measures, namely democracy vs. non-democracy.3

-The results support one of the main ideas mentioned in the introduction, namely that the systematic effects on fiscal policy may also extend to other areas of policymaking.
+The results support the first main idea behind the paper, mentioned in the introduction, namely that the systematic effects on fiscal policy may also extend to other areas of policymaking.
 But can we interpret the estimates as reflecting a causal mechanism?
 For doing so, the constitutional variables should not be simultaneous with economic performance or structural policy.
-While the purely statistical arguments for exogeneity in the previous subsection are reassuring, they are not enough.
-The estimates also say nothing about the other main idea mentioned in the introduction, namely that the historical forces influencing current policy may indeed exercise their impact through constitutional arrangements.
-To shed light on these issues, I turn to an instrumental-variable strategy based on a priori arguments.
-Specifically, I scrutinize the first-stage estimates reported in Table 2, treating the constitutional variables as endogenous.
+The statistical arguments for exogeneity in the previous subsection may be reassuring, but they are clearly not enough.
+It is therefore useful to turn to the other main idea behind the paper, namely that historical forces may indeed exercise their impact on current polices through constitutional arrangements.
+To shed light on this possibility, I turn to an instrumental-variable strategy based on a priori arguments.